The Intercultural Montessori Language School Board of Directors is responsible for the governance of the school.

 Mr. Alexis Aguilú

-Mr. Aguilú has served for over 12 years in different roles at the Ounce of Prevention Fund.
+Mr. Aguilú has served for over 13 years in different roles at Start Early (formerly the Ounce of Prevention Fund).
 As Assistant Director of Operations, he oversees daily operations, budget monitoring and internal infrastructures for the Educare Learning Network division to ensure that processes, procedures and policies are developed to maintain efficient project management, data management and communication systems.
 He has the primary responsibility for the day-to-day management of the administrative staff activities for the division team and serves as the main liaison with Educare schools around the country.
 Alexis also oversees all network training and learning events logistics providing leadership and guidance to ensure high quality end-user experiences.
 He holds a master’s degree in public administration from the University of Illinois at Chicago and a Bachelor of Arts degree from Marquette University.

 Mr. Frank Bear